na-na-hi/renget/archive/8g2bpu.md

-**Please put newer scene ideas to draw at the top of the list**
+**Please put newer scene ideas to draw at the top of the list (completed requests linked at the bottom of the rentry)** Lliam shipping guildmembers

-Togetic wearing custom-made Team Cozy merchandise to show he's their #1 fan

 Chespin and Wooper cuddling in bed (no homo)

-Gus wearing a comically large cowboy hat

 Chespin having a quickdraw showdown with Charm.
 Wooper is Chespin's 'gun' in this case.